scoutos/scout-cli/README.md

 Replace `<workflow_folder>` with the folder name of the workflow you want to run and `<inputs>` with the JSON string of inputs for the workflow.

+If the `-i` argument is not used, it will default to the inputs in `inputs/default.json`.

 ### Deploy a Workflow

 To deploy a workflow, use the following command: